OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaStringActuator.rst

     .. _ocastringactuator_getsetting:

-    .. cpp:function:: OcaStatus GetSetting(OcaString &Value)
+    .. cpp:function:: OcaStatus GetSetting(OcaString &Setting)

-        Gets the value and max length of the Value property.
-The return value indicates whether the data was successfully retrieved.
+        Gets the value of the **Setting** property.

         This method has id ``5.1``.

-        - :cpp:expr:`Value`: Output parameter.
+        - :cpp:expr:`Setting`: Output parameter.

     .. _ocastringactuator_setsetting:

-    .. cpp:function:: OcaStatus SetSetting(OcaString Value)
+    .. cpp:function:: OcaStatus SetSetting(OcaString Setting)

-        Sets the value of the Value property.
-The return value indicates whether the property was successfully set.
+        Sets the value of the **Setting** property.

         This method has id ``5.2``.

-        - :cpp:expr:`Value`: Input parameter.
+        - :cpp:expr:`Setting`: Input parameter.

     .. _ocastringactuator_getmaxlen:

     .. cpp:function:: OcaStatus GetMaxLen(OcaUint16 &Len)

-        Gets the maximum string length that this object can handle.
+        Output parameter that shall hold the maximum allowable length of the Setting property if the method succeeds

         This method has id ``5.3``.